shenchen23/DQN-Trader/README.md

 10. Plot every state variables and things to learn(returns).
 11. Change reward functions.
 (X)
 12. How to setup validation?
 Is continuous learning possible?
+13. add state for *time left*, *last time loss/profit*.
+14. sell out in a week.

 ## log
 After considering negative values, our model only buy stocks and never sell.